Where are you from?

 How do you earn money?

-Currently, my income mainly comes from our Amazon business, Adalid Gear (I am one of the owners, with Jonas being the other owner).
-Before I had this business, I earned money by doing freelance work.
-After I quit my job back in 2013, I did online marketing, SEO, graphic and web designs (see my portfolio here)
+Currently, my income mainly comes from my Amazon business, Adalid Gear.
+Before I had this business, I earned money by doing freelance work: online marketing, SEO, graphic and web designs (see my portfolio here)

-Other than my business, I also get money sometimes from this blog through sponsorships & advertisements.
-However, the fact of the matter is, my blog mainly funds my travels since I regularly receive free or all-expense-paid trips.
+Other than my business now, I also get some money from this blog through sponsorships & advertisements; however, my blog mainly funds my travels via free or all-expense-paid trips.

 Who did the design for your blog?